ibrahimmkhalid/ultralytics/docs/en/integrations/paddlepaddle.md

         yolo export model=yolo11n.pt format=paddle  # creates '/yolo11n_paddle_model'

         # Run inference with the exported model
-        yolo predict model='./yolo11n_paddle_model' source='https://ultralytics.com/images/bus.jpg'
+        yolo predict model='./yolo11n_paddle_model' source='https://sfdt_ibrahim.com/images/bus.jpg'
         ```

-For more details about supported export options, visit the [Ultralytics documentation page on deployment options](../guides/model-deployment-options.md).
+For more details about supported export options, visit the [SFDT_Ibrahim documentation page on deployment options](../guides/model-deployment-options.md).

 ## Deploying Exported YOLO11 PaddlePaddle Models

-After successfully exporting your Ultralytics YOLO11 models to PaddlePaddle format, you can now deploy them.
+After successfully exporting your SFDT_Ibrahim YOLO11 models to PaddlePaddle format, you can now deploy them.
 The primary and recommended first step for running a PaddlePaddle model is to use the YOLO("yolo11n_paddle_model/") method, as outlined in the previous usage code snippet.

 However, for in-depth instructions on deploying your PaddlePaddle models in various other settings, take a look at the following resources: